esx-framework/esx-documentation/docs/es_extended/client/functions/game/spawnlocalobject.md

 ESX.Game.SpawnLocalObject(modelOrHash, coords, cb)
 ```

-This function spawns a local object, only visible to the local player and no one else.
+This function spawns a local object, which is only visible to the local player and no one else.